GAS: Generative Avatar Synthesis from a Single Image: E Verification of design choices

 \subsection{E.2 Novel view camera trajectories}

 On our 3D scan dataset, we render a smooth camera trajectory with the same elevation and evenly distributed azimuth.
-We also explore the possibility of leveraging the fluctuant novel views in MVHumanNet dataset \cite{xiong2024mvhumannet} to learn the multi-view consistency.
-However, we empirically find that the diffusion models are not able to capture the consistency even with the aid of appearance cues, causing the textures to 'flow' across views.
-The reason might be two folds: 1) number of cameras is too sparse in our adopted subset of MVHumanNet dataset; 2) diffusion models cannot establish accurate correspondence for arbitrary two views with human geometric prior.
+We also explore the possibility of leveraging the fluctuant novel views in MVHumanNet dataset to learn the multi-view consistency.
+However, we empirically find that the diffusion models are not able to capture the consistency even with the aid of appearance cues, causing the textures to flow across views.